Maverix Havik 15 All Court

 • Excellent Control & Touch: T700 carbon face gives superior feel for dinks, drops, and resets.

-• Premium Construction: Thermoformed unibody with foam perimeter adds stability and durability.
+• Premium Construction: Thermoformed unibody with foam perimeter adds stability and a more solid, protected edge feel.

 • Customizable Performance: Responds well to lead tape, unlocking more power and sweet spot coverage.